The Magical Bond between Two Hearts: A Wreck-It-Ralph Fan Fiction

-Lucy would ask: “Where are we going Daisy?”
+Lucy would always ask each time: “Where are we going Daisy?”

-The adventures they went on ranged from finding The Hidden Nest, to exploring the Ruins of Our Past, right down to looking at the tunnel that lead to Grand Central Station.
+The adventures they went on ranged from finding The Hidden Nest (a secret hideout for just Lucy and Daisy), to exploring the Ruins of Our Past(a cave with drawings the two girls did not understand), right down to one day exploring the tunnel that lead to Grand Central Station.

 “What do you think is beyond that gate Lucy?”
-Daisy asked one day.
+Daisy asked, peering into the dark tunnel.

 “I don’t know,” Lucy replied nervously, “But maybe we shouldn’t go.
 It could be dangerous.”